dfe-analytical-services/GLMS_publication/README.md

  Installation of RTools40 or higher

  ii.  *Data Requirements*
-The LFS datasets are accessed via agreement from the Office for National Statistics (ONS).
+The LFS data sets are accessed via agreement from the Office for National Statistics (ONS).

 ii.
 Programming skills required (for editing or troubleshooting)
 R at an intermediate level